franciscocebcar/udacity_capstone_project/starter_file/README.md

 And after submitting a web service call to predict the potability on the sample dataset, I could see that the activity was recorded in Azure Application Insights:
 ![appinsights](screenshots/11_appinsights.png)

+## Future Improvements
+The following improvements come to mind as a future project:
+- Find additional features that can be relevant to predict the potability of water.
+We would need to engage subject matter experts to explore the options.
+- I can try to run a different kind model with HyperDrive and see if we can get better performance
+- We can attempt to use deep learning, but we would need to try to gather more data since this is a relatively small dataset with a lot of missing values.